Soil, pH & Amendments

 Project timing

-For seeding a lawn consider April onwards when temperatures start getting to 120C and are consistently above 80C.
-Summer months are great if you can be diligent with watering if there is little or no rain.
+As for when to start seeding a lawn, consider April onwards when temperatures start getting to 12°C and are consistently above 8°C. Summer months are great if you can be diligent with watering if there is little or no rain.
 Late August and September are also ideal when the rains start but before the autumn gets chilly.

 Finally, don’t rush; the more time you can give the project the better.
 This is particularly true when you come to preparing the soil and a clean seed bed.